 - fruitfulness

-Once a candidate has been recommended for training by a BAP, they will normally proceed to begin training at a theological training institution, whether residentially or locally.
+Once a candidate has been recommended for training, they will normally proceed to begin training at a theological training institution, whether residentially or locally.
 This phase of training is formally known as IME Phase 1.
 You can find information about this phase on the Vocations training page.